VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMPREHENSIVE_GUI_INTEGRATION.md

 ## What Was Done

-Successfully integrated the **Comprehensive Desktop Controller** into the VATSAL GUI application!
+Successfully integrated the **Comprehensive Desktop Controller** into the BOI GUI application!

 ---